zogzog/cubicweb/doc/book/en/development/devweb/views.rst

 render_entity_relations method of a Blog's primary view.
 Here we want to display our blog entries in a custom way.

-At `line 10`, a simple request is made to build a result set with all the entities linked to the current ``Blog`` entity by the relationship ``entry_of``.
-The part of the framework handling the request knows about the schema and infers that such entities have to be of the ``BlogEntry`` kind and retrieves them (in the prescribed publish_date order).
+At `line 10`, a simple._cwuest is made to build a result set with all the entities linked to the current ``Blog`` entity by the relationship ``entry_of``.
+The part of the framework handling the._cwuest knows about the schema and infers that such entities have to be of the ``BlogEntry`` kind and retrieves them (in the prescribed publish_date order).

-The request returns a selection of data called a result set.
+The._cwuest returns a selection of data called a result set.
 Result set objects have an .entities() method returning a generator on requested entities (going transparently through the `ORM` layer).